sebastian-carpenter/parallel-grid-searcher/README.md

 # ./pyversion

-Without going into too much detail this is my failed attempt at parallelizing the .c programs using Python as a medium.
+Without going into too much detail, this is my failed attempt at parallelizing the .c programs using Python as a medium.
 Since I have reworked my code it might be possible to get this working but I am unsure if I will do so in the future.

 # header files

 ## array_generator

 This one generates the 2D and 3D arrays used throughout the program.
 The 2D array requires file I/O and so is more complex than the 3D one to allocate.
 Both are allocated using malloc and so grids are limited in size to roughly 40000 x 40000 I think, but I have never tried it.
-A better implementation could fix this but grids greater than 10000 x 10000 are excessive for testing so it is unnecessary.
+A better implementation could fix this but grids greater than 10000 x 10000 are excessive for testing, so it would be unnecessary.

 ## calculate

 This does all the calculations for the programs.
 Currently it computes the largest product of 4 numbers in the vertical, horizontal and both diagonal directions.
-Each function call gives a cell which serves as the origin for performing the 4 computations.
+Each function call revolves around a cell which serves as the origin for performing the 4 computations.

 ## parallel_helper

 This is the middleman for the parallel functions.
-When a pthread is started up one of the functions will be called and will determine what the pthread does for its lifetime.
+When a pthread is started up one of the functions will be called which will determine what the pthread does for its lifetime.